-Email or fax: Email or fax a copy of the voided tickets with your request to email@example.com or by fax at 727.820.8617.
-If faxing, we recommend a follow-up call.
+Email: Email a copy of the voided tickets with your request to firstname.lastname@example.org.

 Mail: If it is more than 7 days before the concert you are exchanging, you can mail your tickets with your request to our office (address below).

 If you can’t use your tickets and want to donate them back to the orchestra, simply follow one of the options above to return your tickets.
 You will receive a tax deductible donation letter.

 Any exchanged tickets put on account must be used by the end of the season.
 Any unused money on account will revert back to TFO as a tax deductible donation.

 How can you contact us?

 In-person: The Ticket Center is open for in-person transactions Monday through Friday, 9 am to 5 pm.

 Phone: 727.892.3337 Mon-Fri 9 am-5 pm; Saturday 10 am-2 pm

 Mail: 244 2nd Ave N. Suite 420, St. Petersburg, FL 33701